 "Take your supplements" ~ UnSexy Advice

-Unless your diet is utterly perfect and you live in a pristine forest and grow your own food, you probably need to be taking a couple supplements if you are looking to have consistently good health, or, are looking to overcome health related issues.
+Unless your diet is utterly perfect and has been that way all your life, or you live in a pristine forest and grow and raise your own food, you probably need to be taking a couple supplements if you are looking to have consistently good health, or, are looking to overcome health related issues.
 My goal with my patients is to help them achieve such a high level of nutrition through food (especially animal products- red meat is truly natures multivitamin!) that they need very few supplements.
 I also firmly believe that many people are OVER supplemented, especially by well intentioned health coaches and functional/holistic medicine practitioners.

 In this article I will let you know some important things to understand about supplements as well as what to look out for in a supplement.
 I will also share what I take on a (nearly) daily basis.

 When considering a supplement it is best to look for non-synthetic ingredients.
 Synthetic ingredients are more taxing on the liver and blood.
 Also, many vitamin supplements contain dyes which are shown to cause harm.
 Considering you are taking them long term and (hopefully) daily, if not twice daily, It's a good idea to avoid supplements with dyes and fillers.

 Here is a link to a list of fillers, binders and other agents to avoid.